-The Lilly Fellows Program in Humanities and the Arts funds several special projects for National Network institutions and awards two prizes.
+The Lilly Network of Church-Related Colleges and Universities funds several special projects for Network institutions and awards two prizes.

-Developed by the LFP staff in cooperation with the National Network Board, these projects are intended to advance the overall mission of the Program, and to increase the participation of Network institutions in the activities and formative experiences of the LFP.
+Developed by the Lilly Fellows Program in cooperation with the National Network Board, these projects are intended to advance the overall mission of the Program, and to increase the participation of Network institutions in the activities and formative experiences of the LFP.
 These projects are held at LFP Network colleges and universities and are organized by faculty and /or administrators from the host institutions.

-After the first year of membership in the National Network, all LFP colleges and universities are encouraged to apply for programs supported by the National Network.
+All LFP colleges and universities are encouraged to apply for programs supported by the National Network.
+Applications that involve faculty in STEM, professional fields, or the social sciences are especially encouraged.
 Applications are screened and grants awarded by the National Network Board.

 Mentoring Programs encourage junior faculty to acculturate themselves to the ethos and traditions of a particular Christian institution through the mentoring of senior faculty and academic leaders.

 Network Exchange Programs allow network institutions to showcase distinctive projects, programs, or institutes that highlight the Christian or church-related characteristics of their institutions to faculty and administrators from other Network schools.

 Collaboration and Conferences Grants invite conversation about issues of church-related higher education among faculty who share a common concern.

 Small Grant Program makes available to Network Schools small grants of $1500 and $3000 for projects that strengthen church-related higher education, but that are outside the scope of the other sponsored programs.

 Click Here to view a Lilly National Network Grants Q&A Video

 Click Here for A Guide to Writing Lilly National Network Grant Proposals